afqueiruga/detest/Readme.md

 A Differential Equation Testing Suite

 Alejandro Francisco Queiruga
 Lawrence Berkeley National Lab
 2018

 This repository contains a set of testing problems with known analytical solutions or reference solutions from a "trusted" code: oracles.
 It can generate a testing framework based on Python's unittest test will automatically compare your code to these oracles, making sure on a variety of problems that your code are exactly correct, an approximation that converges at the expected rate, or at least gives you the same answer you got yesterday.

-These tests were originally written to test TOUGH+Millstone, HGMiv, and [Periflakes]().
+These tests were originally written to support Millstone, TOUGH+, HGMiv, and [Periflakes]().

 ## Introduction

 Testing numerical scientific and engineering codes has a further challenge than normal software.
 The results are inexact and the expected behavior can be unknown.
 When we see something wrong with out codes, we don't know if it's a problem with:

 1. a bug in the code?
 2. a failure of the numerical model?